Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Understanding Cloud Pricing Models

 This model offers a limited amount of cloud resources for free to enterprises.
 Free-tier pricing is typically used as a marketing strategy to attract new enterprises and allow them to try out cloud services before committing to a paid plan.

-Aside from the free tier credits, each cloud platform provides a variety of other free services.
-GCP, for example, provides free access to Compute Engine, App Engine, Cloud Storage, and Cloud SQL.
-AWS provides free access to EC2, S3, DynamoDB, and RDS.
-Virtual Machines, Blob Storage, and SQL Database are all available for free on Azure.
+Aside from the free trial credits, each cloud platform provides a variety of always-free services with usage limits.
+GCP, for example, provides free access to limited Compute Engine (e2-micro), Cloud Storage (5 GB), and BigQuery (1 TB queries/month).
+AWS provides 12-month free tier access to EC2 (750 hours t2.micro or t3.micro), S3 (5 GB), and RDS (750 hours db.t2.micro), plus always-free services like Lambda (1 million requests/month) and DynamoDB (25 GB).
+Azure provides always-free services including Azure Functions, Cosmos DB, and Blob Storage with usage limits.
 Each cloud platform's free tier offerings are an excellent way to get started with cloud computing without having to pay anything.
 It is important to note, however, that the free tier is not limitless.
-When a user's free tier credits are depleted, they are charged for any additional usage.
+When usage exceeds the free tier limits, standard pay-as-you-go pricing applies.